r-grandorder/tri-hermes/en/pages/Lostbelt/avalon3.md

 I want you to let the Foreign Magus know.

 **Barghest:**
-Tell {(M) him /(F) her} that I am thankful for your supporting our world...no, thank you for supporting the Child of Prophecy.
+Tell [♂ him /♀ her] that I am thankful for your supporting our world...no, thank you for supporting the Child of Prophecy.

 **Barghest:**
-I may be a knight burdened by dishonor, but I owe {(M) him /(F) her} a debt of gratitude.
+I may be a knight burdened by dishonor, but I owe [♂ him /♀ her] a debt of gratitude.

 **Barghest:**
 Should you ever need my horn, I shall stand by your side.
 Wherever that may be&mdash;